alongd/RMG-Py/documentation/source/users/arkane/input.rst

     E0 = (100.725, 'kJ/mol')

-Note that if CanTherm is being used to calculate the thermochemistry of the species, it is critical that the value of ``E0`` is consistent with the definition above (0 K enthalpy of formation with zero-point energy).
+Note that if Arkane is being used to calculate the thermochemistry of the species, it is critical that the value of ``E0`` is consistent with the definition above (0 K enthalpy of formation with zero-point energy).
 However, if the user is only interested in kinetics, ``E0`` can be defined on any arbitrary absolute energy scale, as long as the correct relative energies between various ``species()`` and ``transitionState()`` are maintained.
 For example, it is common in literature for the energy of some reactant(s) to be arbitrarily defined as zero, and the energies of all transition states, intermediates and products